prwilliams5/docs/trap_setup.md

 vim /etc/zabbix/zabbix-server.conf
 ```

-#### Search for SNMP, you will find a section that looks like this
+### Search for SNMP

 Tip: To search in Vim, from normal mode, type `/string`.
-Replace 'string' with the desired text and press enter.
+Replace `string` with the desired text and press enter.

+Search for `SNMP`, find the section that looks like this.

 ```bash
 ### Option: SNMPTrapperFile